wesbaker/category_select/README.md

 -------------

 - Category Groups - Select the field groups you want to show up in the drop down field
+- Allow multiple selections? - Changes the field from a dropdown to a multiselect
+	- When using multiple selections, you can either use a tag pair and use `{category_id}` within that or just use a single tag to get a pipe delimited list of the category IDs

 Change Log